 “DEA Denies the HIA’s Petition to Review the Hemp Extract Rule” This headline sounds like a bummer, doesn’t it?
 And what does it mean?
 Is hemp legal (still)?
 Is hemp oil legal?
 You may have been hearing the buzz lately around the DEA, a new decision, and the old Hemp extract rule.
 At first glance, the news may seem like a movement backward, like bad news or a step in the wrong direction.

 However, don’t give up hope just yet.
-Let’s cut through the noise and figure out what the truth is.
-This recent development may actually have positive implications for the world of hemp and CBD.
+Let’s cut through the noise and find out what the truth is.
+This recent progress may actually have positive implications for the world of hemp and CBD.

 Read on for a full explanation of what has occurred recently and what it might mean for you.
 There is a lot of confusion surrounding this recent news, and it’s important to get to the bottom of it so that you can adequately understand what truly changed — and what did not — with this recent development.